 STATE REGULATORY CHANGES IN NURSE LICENSURE DUE TO COVID-19

-The majority of states have announced they are temporarily changing certain requirements that will affect nurses practicing in their states, due to the impact of the coronavirus on their healthcare workforce.
-Every state, territory, and the District of Columbia has now declared a state of emergency, allowing nurses licensed in other states to be fast-tracked for practice.
+The majority of states have announced they are temporarily changing certain requirements that will affect nurses practicing in their states due to the impact of the coronavirus on their healthcare workforce.
+Every state, territory, and the District of Columbia have now declared a state of emergency, allowing nurses licensed in other states to be fast-tracked for practice.

 Our recruitment professionals stand ready to help travelers get the required licensing and approvals to work in all 50 states and the District of Columbia.

-Here are some changes being enacted at states with high needs for travel nurses*:
+Here are some changes being enacted in states with high needs for travel nurses*:

 Alaska.
 The state of Alaska is granting 30-day non-renewable licenses for telehealth in emergency services to anyone with an Alaska nursing license (including RNs, LPNs, and APRNs).

 California.
-The state’s Emergency Medical Services Authority issued a proclamation on March 24 stating that licensed medical personnel from other states who enter California “to assist in preparing for, responding to, mitigating the effects of and recovering from COVID-19 shall be permitted to provide services in the same manner as prescribed in Government Code section 179.5, with respect to licensing and certification.”
-The EMS Authority will only accept requests for out-of-state medical personnel approval from a California medical facility, telehealth agency contracted with a California medical facility or a staffing agency providing staffing to California medical facilities.
+The state’s Emergency Medical Services Authority proclaimed on March 24 stating that licensed medical personnel from other states who enter California “to assist in preparing for, responding to, mitigating the effects of and recovering from COVID-19 shall be permitted to provide services in the same manner as prescribed in Government Code section 179.5, concerning licensing and certification.”
+The EMS Authority will only accept requests for out-of-state medical personnel approval from a California medical facility, a telehealth agency contracted with a California medical facility, or a staffing agency providing staffing to California medical facilities.
 CA EMSA Out of State Approval Request Form.

 Georgia.
-You can apply for a temporary nursing license to practice in Georgia as an advanced practice registered nurse, licensed practical nurse, or registered nurse, according to recent adjustments by the Georgia Board of Nursing.
+According to recent adjustments by the Georgia Board of Nursing, you can apply for a temporary nursing license to practice in Georgia as an advanced practice registered nurse, licensed practical nurse, or registered nurse.
 The board is waiving the application fee.

 Maryland.
 If your Maryland nursing license is scheduled to expire during the current state of emergency, you will be granted an extension.
 Your license’s expiration date will be extended to the 30th day after the state of emergency ends.

 Massachusetts.
-Massachusetts Board of Registration in Nursing will expedite the processing of reciprocal license applications for nurses who are licensed in another jurisdiction.
+Massachusetts Board of Registration in Nursing will expedite reciprocal license applications for nurses who are licensed in another jurisdiction.
 All fully completed applications with documents and fees will be processed within one business day.

 New Jersey.
-Under the regulatory waivers, individuals who hold current healthcare licenses and certifications in good standing in other jurisdictions, and have been practicing within the last five years, will be able to secure NJ licenses by completing a simple form.
+Under the regulatory waivers, individuals who hold current healthcare licenses and certifications in good standing in other jurisdictions and have been practicing within the last five years will secure NJ licenses by completing a simple form.
 DCA intends to grant applications within hours of receiving the form.

 New York.
-Currently, pursuant to Executive Orders, out-of-state licensed physicians, registered professional nurses, licensed practical nurses, nurse practitioners, and respiratory therapists do not need to hold a NYS license or registration to practice in the State of New York.
-All other NYS licensed professionals are required to be licensed in the State of New York in order to practice.
+Currently, pursuant to Executive Orders, out-of-state licensed physicians, registered professional nurses, licensed practical nurses, nurse practitioners, and respiratory therapists do not need to hold an NYS license or registration to practice in the State of New York.
+All other NYS licensed professionals must be licensed in the State of New York to practice.

 North Carolina.
 North Carolina is allowing a temporary waiver of state licensure requirements for healthcare and behavioral health personnel who are licensed in another territory or the District of Columbia to provide healthcare services within the "Emergency Area."